 Here’s a year-by-year list of all those who’ve spoken at Banter and Banter-related events.
 We’d just be talking to ourselves if it wasn’t for these brilliant people who’ve onor ontributed to making Banter what it is today.
 Thanks to all of them, collectively and individually.

-We’d like to say a huge thanks to the following people who produced and hosted brilliant Banter-associated events over the years: Sinead Gleeson and Anna Carey at The Anti Room, Gerry Godley at Hot Potatoes, Aoife McElwain at Slow Series, Ann Lowney at The Makers Stories, the Psychology Society of Ireland’s SIGMAC Group, This Greedy Pig, Lois Kapila at Dublin Inquirer, Ali Kelly at Nu.Ethical and Aoife Barry.
-Thanks also to our other various guest hosts over the years including Richard Brophy, Una Mullally, Michael Moynihan, Gavin Cummiskey, Emmet Malone, Mick O’Keeffe and Marian Keyes.
+We’d like to say a huge thanks to the following people who have produced or hosted brilliant Banter-associated events over the years: Sinead Gleeson and Anna Carey at The Anti Room, Gerry Godley at Hot Potatoes, Aoife McElwain at Slow Series, Ann Lowney at The Makers Stories, Claire Howlin and the Media + Entertainment Psychology Lab, This Greedy Pig, Lois Kapila at Dublin Inquirer, Ali Kelly at Nu.Ethical, Aoife Barry, Richard Brophy, Una Mullally, Michael Moynihan, Gavin Cummiskey, Emmet Malone, Mick O’Keeffe, Marian Keyes and Áine Ní Bhreisleáin.